 The island nation of Vanuatu is widely recognized for its picturesque tropical beauty and has gained prominence as a tax haven paradise in recent years.
 With a population of just 300,000, the country is small in size but large in character, and its tax policies make it an ideal country to set up shop.

-Despite consisting of a group of small islands, the country generates enough money from alternative sources, such as tourism and industrial production, including beef and timber.
-Vanuatu has maintained its zero-income tax policies for all employees and corporations from those measures.
+Despite consisting of a group of small islands, the country generates enough money from alternative sources, such as tourism, the Vanuatu citizenship by investment program, and industrial production, including beef and timber.
+Based on those measures, Vanuatu has maintained its zero-income tax policies for all employees and corporations.

 A country in South America often overlooked for its low tax environment but deserving of recognition, Paraguay’s tax incentives and residence options make it a serious contender for alternative residency.
 With its territorial tax system, Paraguay imposes taxes only on income generated within its borders.